The NADA protocol

 - Origins of NADA and demonstration of treatment

 - Location of the five NADA points and needle insertion practice

 - Health benefits of the treatment protocol and functions of points

 - Psychosocial benefits of treatment

 - Health & safety implications of treating clients in a group setting

-Rachel Peckham is a trustee and trainer for NADA-UK (National Auricular Acupuncture Detoxification Association).
+Rachel is a Director and Trainer for NADA GB (National Acupuncture Detoxification Association).
 After graduating from CTA in 1994, Rachel went on to postgraduate training in TCM, and holds an MSc from Westminster University.
 This includes a dissertation/study on the impact of the NADA protocol at the Core Trust (a drug and alcohol rehabilitation centre in Marylebone, London), where Rachel worked for five years as a clinician, group leader, and facilitator of the NADA clinic .
-She runs a private practice in Shepherds Bush, London.
+In 2017 she helped to set up and run a NADA clinic in the Grenfell Community following the fire .
+Rachel runs a private practice in Acton, London.